CarboniDavide/ion-bottom-sheet/README.md

   - `enableScrollContentOnlyOnTop: boolean` - Enable scroll content only when sheet state is top.
 Default value: `false`.
   - `enableShadowHeaderOnScrolling: boolean` - Use shadow css style in the top of content when scrolling.
 Default value: `true`.
   - `useSmoothScrolling: boolean` - Use css smooth style to scroll content.
 Default value: `true`.
+  - `restoreScrollOnWhenChangeState: string` - Define in wich state scroll will be restored.
+Default value: `none`:
+    - You can use a simple string using the state name:
+      - "docked",
+      - "top",
+      - "bottom",
+      - "always"

+    - You can use two string and the **">"** character to specify in wich direction scroll-reset must be performed.
+For example : a possible string is: **"bottom>top"**: reset scroll when state change from **bottom to top**.
+Other values:
+      - "top>bottom",
+      - "top>docked",
+      - "bottom>top",
+      -  and more ...

 # Demostration